BlueRedBrackets/twitch-golf/README.md

 # Code Golf Extension for Visual Studio Code with Twitch Integration

 Let's face it.
-However great a game code golf is, it's live-streaming presence is sadly nonexistent.
+However great a game code golf is, its live-streaming presence is sadly nonexistent.
 Could it be the lack of accessibility?
 Maybe it's the lack of viewer engagement.
 Perhaps, it's just plain boring.

 Not anymore.